 In EYFS and KS1, phonics is taught to all children.
 We follow the Read Write Inc (RWI) programme of study, to ensure that synthetic phonics is taught in a fun, multi-sensory and interactive way.
 Further information about this can be found here: www.ruthmiskinliteracy.com

-We have created our own half-termly topic themes which can be viewed on the Curriculum theme map below.
-These topics have been carefully chosen by staff to enable the children in our school to develop the skills they need to participate fully in the world around them.
 Our curriculum has been carefully designed to foster creativity and challenge, ensuring it provides an inclusive experience for all of our children.
 When planning our curriculum, pupil voice was a key factor.
 Each half term children read a whole class text to inspire them.
 This text provides the 'hook' for all of our learning.
 We believe that children learn best when they are excited and intrigued and we aim to provide a cohesive and immersive learning experience which encourages children to be curious, whilst offering the opportunity the build upon previous knowledge and skills.